Learn how to make a difference in the lives of others through our social work courses - 2020/2021

 - Students who graduate from this program and wish to transfer to another Community Studies program at Fanshawe College, may qualify for some internal credits that have already been achieved.

-1. develop and maintain professional relationships which adhere to professional, legal, and ethical standards aligned to social service work.
+- Develop respectful and collaborative professional and interpersonal relationships that adhere to professional, legal, and ethical standards aligned to social service work;

-4. identify current social policy, relevant legislation, and political, social, and/or economic systems and their impacts for individuals and communities when delivering services to the user/client;
+- Examine current social policy, relevant legislation, and political, social, historical, and/or economic systems and their impacts for individuals and communities when delivering services to the user/client;

 - Develop strategies and approaches that support individual clients, groups, families and communities in building the capacity for self-advocacy, while affirming their dignity and self-worth;

 - Work from an anti-oppressive, strengths-based practice, recognizing the capacity for resilience and growth of individuals and communities when responding to the diverse needs of marginalized or vulnerable populations to act as allies and advocates;

 - Develop strategies and approaches to implement and maintain holistic self-care as a member of a human service profession;

 - Work with individuals, groups, families and their communities to ensure that service provider strategies promote social and economic justice, and challenge patterns of oppression, discrimination and harassment, and sexual violence with clients, coworkers and communities;